New York Rangers: Struggles, playoff return, and fourth Presidents' Trophy (2020–2024)

-Playoff return and fourth Presidents' Trophy (2021–present)

 The Rangers finished the 2021–22 season with a record of 52–24–6.
 For the third time in franchise history, the Rangers overcame a 3–1 series deficit, this time against the Pittsburgh Penguins in a first round matchup that concluded with a game-winning overtime goal from Artemi Panarin.
-After defeating the Carolina Hurricanes in seven games, they faced the back-to-back defending champions, the Tampa Bay Lightning, and lost the series in six games despite a 2–0 series lead.
+After defeating the Carolina Hurricanes in seven games, they faced the back-to-back defending champions, the Tampa Bay Lightning, and lost the series in six games.
 Igor Shesterkin was named the Vezina Trophy winner following the season's conclusion.
 By the end of the following season, the Rangers had acquired Vladimir Tarasenko and Niko Mikkola from the St. Louis Blues and Patrick Kane from the Blackhawks, but lost to their river rivals, the New Jersey Devils, in the first round of the playoffs.
 Gallant was then fired as head coach and replaced with Peter Laviolette.

 In the 2023–24 season, the Rangers clinched their fourth Presidents' Trophy, and in the first round of the 2024 playoffs swept the Washington Capitals.
 After defeating the Carolina Hurricanes in the second round, they lost to the eventual Stanley Cup champion Florida Panthers in the conference finals.

+Retooling (2024–present)

-Despite this run, the following season was disastrous, as the Rangers became the fourth team in NHL history to miss the playoffs after winning the Presidents' Trophy the prior season and the first to do it twice.
-Veteran players, such as Chris Kreider and Mika Zibanejad, received significant criticism throughout the season, captain Jacob Trouba, Kaapo Kakko, and Filip Chytil were traded, and Laviolette was fired at the end of the season.
+The 2024–25 season was disastrous, as the Rangers became just the fourth team to miss the playoffs the year following a Presidents' Trophy win.
+Veteran players, such as Chris Kreider and Mika Zibanejad, received criticism throughout the season, captain Jacob Trouba, Kaapo Kakko, and Filip Chytil were traded, and Laviolette was fired at the end of the season.
+J. T. Miller was also reacquired during the Chytil trade.

 On May 2, 2025, Mike Sullivan was named head coach.
-Later that off-season, Chris Kreider was traded to the Anaheim Ducks after a 13-year career with the Rangers.
+Later that offseason, Chris Kreider was traded to the Anaheim Ducks after a 13-year career with the Rangers.
+The following season would also prove to be disastrous, as by January 16, 2026, the team had a 20–22–6 record with a 5–14–3 home record.
+That day, Drury declared that the team would retool, stating, "it will be built around our core players and prospects."
+Near the trade deadline, the Rangers traded Panarin to the Los Angeles Kings for prospect Liam Greentree, a conditional third-round pick in 2026 and a fourth-round pick in 2028.

+The Rangers finished the 2025–26 season with a 34–39–9 record, finishing last in the Eastern Conference and missing the playoffs for the second consecutive season.
+During the 2026 offseason, the team continued its retool by acquiring forward Pavel Dorofeyev, defensemen Sean Durzi and Marcus Pettersson, and several other players.
+The Rangers also selected Latvian defenseman Alberts Šmits fifth overall in the 2026 NHL entry draft.